JetBrains/Qodana/topics/cloud-configure-for-os-projects.md

 analysis.</link-summary>

-[Baseline](baseline.topic) lets you create a snapshot of your project that will be used as a basis for subsequent analysis.
+[Baseline](baseline.topic) lets you create a snapshot of your project that will be used as a basis for later analyses.
 To enable it, select inspections and download the `qodana.sarif.json` file.

 You can run %instance% with the baseline enabled using the `--baseline` option: